GriTS: Grid table similarity metric for table structure recognition: Experiments

-For the experiments we use tables from the test set of the PubTables-1M \cite{smock2021pubtables} dataset, which provides text content and location information for every cell, including blank cells.
-To make sure each remaining grid cell has well-defined content and location after removing a subset of rows and columns from a table, we only use tables that do not contain any spanning cells.
-In all, this leaves 44,381 tables for the experiments.
+For the experiments we use tables from the test set of the PubTables-1M dataset, which provides text content and location information for every cell, including blank cells.
+To make sure each remaining grid cell has well-defined content and location after removing a subset of rows and columns from a table, we use the 44,381 tables that do not have any spanning cells.
 In order to make the metrics more comparable, we define a version of TEDS that removes functional analysis from the evaluation, called $\text{TEDS}_\text{Con}$, by removing all header information in the ground truth.

 In the first experiment, the goal is to test for each metric if rows and columns are given equal importance and if every cell is credited equally regardless of its absolute position.
 To test these, we create missing columns or missing rows in a predicted table according to three different selection schemes.
 In the first part of the experiment we select each row with probability 0.5 using the following three different selection schemes: \begin{itemize} \item First: select the first 50\% of rows. \item Alternating: select either every odd-numbered row or every even-numbered row. \item Random: select 50\% of rows within a table at random. \end{itemize} In the second part of the experiment, we select columns using the same three schemes as for rows.
 In all six cases, exactly half of the cells are missing in a predicted table whenever the table has an even number of rows and columns.